 As a small business owner, you are usually tackling sales and marketing with a vengeance.
-Often, you want to hire someone to take over that role, but did you know they require very different skills?
+Often, you want to acquire some marketing consulting help, but did you know sales and marketing require very different skills?
 It is rare the same employee can effectively do both.
 The skill sets just aren’t the same.

 Marketing Consulting Can Improve Your Productivity